How to Avoid SD-WAN Deployment Pitfalls: 5 Key Questions Around Verification and Optimization (Part 2)

 LiveNX’s SD-WAN topology view delivers a complete end-to-end view of your SD-WAN overlay and reconciles it with the transport underlays.
 The user can entirely and quickly visualize and troubleshoot application performance in an intuitive three-click workflow.

-Report templates customized to the SD-WAN help further monitor SD-WAN performance as the new wide-area network environment is rolled out.
+Report templates customized to the SD-WAN help further monitor SD-WAN application performance as the new wide-area network environment is rolled out.

 3. How can I verify path selection is working properly?